cheez143/brain-tumor-segmentation/README.md

 ## Project Overview
 This repository provides a complete pipeline to train a U-Net model on medical imaging data.
 It is designed to be cross-platform, ensuring consistent performance across Windows, macOS, and Linux by using hardware-agnostic code and virtual environments.

+## Requirements

+- Python 3.11.x
+- pip >= 23.x
+- Recommended: NVIDIA GPU with CUDA support (optional)

+The project is tested with Python 3.11.9.

 ## Quick Start
 1. **Clone the repository:**
 ```